Local, state, and federal laws

 Leases may be oral or written.
 Written leases are typically form leases presented to the tenant by the lessor.
 Tenant applicants can always try to negotiate with prospective lessors the terms of form leases presented to them.
 A summary of the Residential Landlord and Tenant Ordinance (RLTO) must be attached to the lease of units covered by the RLTO.

-A landlord must give notice of the following prior to leasing or renewing lease:
+A landlord must give notice of the following before leasing or renewing lease:

 - Any municipal code violations from the past 12 months;